-What Are The Most Popular Devices For Reading Ebooks Today?
+What Are The Most Popular Devices For Reading Ebooks?

 The Most Popular Devices For Reading Ebooks

-When it comes to devices for reading ebooks, what do people use?
-An e-reader, phone, tablet, or computer?
+When it comes to reading ebooks, what devices do people use?
+A dedicated e-reader, smartphone, tablet, or computer?

 When the Kindle arrived in 2007, it quickly became the most popular e-reading device.

-In 2010, the release of the first iPad along with iBooks looked like it might compete with Kindle.
+The first iPad, along with iBooks, was released in 2010, and it looked like it might compete with Kindle.
 However, the low-resolution screen on early models made for a poor reading experience.

 But technology changes rapidly.
 Today, there are so many devices with high-resolution screens that can deliver an excellent reading experience.